Welcome and Informed Consent Form

 In all these situations, we will make every effort to be sensitive to your situation and carefully guard your information.
 Please be assured that our counselors strongly prefer not to disclose any of this personal information to others.
 We will strive to help you resolve the difficult situations you are experiencing as discretely as possible.

-As part of our mission to train and equip others in biblical counseling, we may have counselor(s) – in – training participate in the counseling with us.
+As part of our mission to train and equip others in biblical counseling, we may have counselor(s)–in–training participate in the counseling with us.
 These individuals will abide by the same standards as outlined above.
 However, in highly sensitive situations, we will consider if apprentices should be dismissed for a time.

-- We are confident that the Bible has all of the information necessary for life and godliness.
-Therefore, our counseling is based solely on Scriptural principles rather than those of secular psychology or psychiatry.
+- We are confident that the Bible has everything we need for navigating life’s challenges, therefore, our counseling is based solely on Scriptural principles rather than those of secular psychology or psychiatry.
 We believe there are no problems between persons, which the Bible fails to address, either in general or in specific principles.
-Our counseling is not infallible.
-Nor do we pretend to know all there is to know about biblical teaching and its applications to life.
-We are well equipped however, and competent to help you change.

 - We do not give medical or legal advice.